Log in to online banking

 November 12, 2021

-To help you plan and save, here are 7 ways to stretch your budget for any seasonal holiday or celebration at home.
+To help you plan and save for your next gathering, here are 7 ways to stretch your budget for any seasonal holiday or celebration at home.

 Plan to make the main dish and have your guests bring a side or dessert.
 This can be a way to invite everyone to bring a smaller and favorite item, and also help spread the cost of the entire meal out a bit.